-NEMETHY: How may the Ukrainian Invasion economically impact Western Economies?
+NEMETHY: How may the Ukrainian invasion economically impact Western economies?

 which have taken us to the edge of a huge economic abyss, in relation to which sanctions represent a huge step forward.

 The main mechanism by which the West is likely to be affected is via energy prices.
 Analyst Luke Groman recently stated the US cannot sanction Russian energy without itself risking systemic collapse.
-Russia is simply too important in the oil and gas market, and supplies roughly half of the EU’s gas.
+Russia is simply too important in the oil and gas market, and supplies almost half of the EU’s gas.

 European gas prices have more than quadrupled over the last year alone and the trend is still practically vertical: